Saturday, February 21, 2015

 • Marginal farmer;

-Here rich farmer like as rural bourgeois according to Lenin, exploit other farmer regularly.
-Having huge land property, modern instrument, the rural bourgeois allows dominate specially the lower and marginal farmer and getting more economic establishment by their big production.
+Here, rich farmers, like rural bourgeois, according to Lenin, exploit other farmers regularly.
+Having huge land property, modern instruments, the rural bourgeoisie dominate the lower and marginal farmers, especially, and gain more economic establishment through their large production.

 Criticism of Lenin’s Theory